sabrinara/FitFlex-server/README.md

 # FlexFit-A fitness equipment selling website

 This is a simple E-commerce website API built with Node.js, Express.js, and MongoDB.
 The API allows you to perform CRUD operations on products, as well as search, filter, and sort them.
+User can order their desired products.

 ## Features